Main Content Region

 How can I accommodate students on pop quizzes?

 Instructors may find it challenging to provide testing accommodations recommended for students with disabilities for pop quizzes due to scheduling conflicts, the nature of testing accommodations needed by the student (i.e., assistive technology, extended time, distraction-reduced setting, etc.), or the need for prior arrangements if the student would typically be taking the quiz at SSD.
 Students have a right to reasonable accommodations and instructors have a right to evaluate learning.
-Reasonable accommodations are not required if it fundamentally alters the nature of the activity in question.
 The goal of accommodating a pop quiz is to ensure reasonable accommodations and maintain the integrity of the evaluation process, such that the accommodation does not fundamentally alter the evaluation process.

 Possible strategies to accommodate pop quizzes: